abe16s/Task-Manager-API-Final/readme.md

 - **go.mod**: Go module file that defines the module’s path and its dependencies.

 - **go.sum**: File that contains the expected cryptographic checksums of the dependencies listed in `go.mod`.

+- **readme.md**: The project’s README file containing details about the application, its setup, and usage.

+- ### `.github/`
+  - **workflows/go.yml**: GitHub Actions workflow file that defines the CI/CD pipeline for automated testing and builds.

 - ### `delivery/`
   - **main.go**: The entry point of the application, responsible for initializing the server and setting up routes.